Introduction

 Note: The Price and Category will be handled separately because they cannot be directly mapped.

-Not all fields needed for the product can directly be mapped in the feed.
+Not all fields needed for the product can be directly mapped in the feed.
 The gform_advancedpostcreation_post_after_creation action hook will be used to update the Price and Category for the product.
-Below are examples for two of the Product fields which need to be handled specially.
+Below are examples for two of the Product fields that need to be handled specially.

 Price